1005 Family and Medical Leave

 Section K: Designation Notice

-Section L: Exhaustion or Ineligible for FMLA
+Section L: Exhaustion or Ineligible for FML

 1. Definitions

-1. Catastrophic Injury or Illness – Means a life-threatening injury or illness of an employee or member of an employee’s immediate family, including only a child, parent, spouse or “next of kin” for covered service member which totally incapacitates the employee from work, as verified by a licensed physician, beyond the allotted six (6) months of LOA and three (3) months of Contingent Leave.
+1. Catastrophic Leave – Catastrophic means a life-threatening injury or illness of an employee or member of an employee’s immediate family, including only a child, parent, spouse or “next of kin” for covered service member which totally incapacitates the employee from work, as verified by a licensed physician.
+Allows an employee who has been employed with DHS for a minimum of three (3) continuous months immediately prior to take paid/unpaid time off for up to three (3) continuous months.

 2. Contingent Leave - In order to qualify an employee or member of an employee’s immediate family, including only a child, parent, spouse or “next of kin” for covered service member must be experiencing an illness which prevents the employee from working, as verified by a licensed physician.
-Leave of absence without pay is similar to a regular leave of absence, but only allows the employee to take three (3) months of unpaid leave (six (6) months if catastrophic illness/injury applies) and does not guarantee a position will be available for the employee’s return.
+Leave of absence without pay is similar to a regular leave of absence, but only allows the employee to take up to three (3) months of unpaid leave and does not guarantee a position will be available for the employee’s return.

 3. Leave of Absence - In order to qualify an employee or member of an employee’s immediate family, including only a child, parent, spouse or “next of kin” for covered service member must be experiencing an illness which prevents the employee from working, as verified by a licensed physician.
-Allows an employee who has been employed with State government for a minimum of six (6) continuous months immediately prior to requesting a Leave of Absence (LOA) to take paid/unpaid time off for up to six (6) continuous months and be granted return to work if the employee returns within the terms of the leave approval.
+Allows an employee who has been employed with DHS for a minimum of 12 continuous months immediately prior to requesting a Leave of Absence (LOA) to take paid/unpaid time off for up to three (3) continuous months (six (6) months if Catastrophic Leave applies) and be granted return to work if the employee returns within the terms of the leave approval.

-2. Exhaustion of FMLA
+2. Exhaustion of FML

 1. Designate LOA then Contingent Leave

-4. Upon utilization of the allotted three (3) month contingent leave of absence period, Compliance Management will review updated documentation to determine the employee’s eligibility for an extended contingent leave of absence under the Catastrophic Illness exception, when appropriate.
+3. Upon exhaustion of the designated three (3) months LOA period, Compliance Management will review the updated documentation to determine the employee’s eligibility for an extended LOA under the Catastrophic Leave exception, when appropriate.

-3. Ineligible for FMLA
+3. Ineligible for FML

 1. Move to LOA then Contingent Leave